areed1192/sigma_coding_youtube/README.md

 ## VBA Tutorial

+VBA is the go to tool to help automate Office applications and take reptitive tasks and turn them into simple macros that save time and effort.
+The VBA object model is used across multiple applications and contains 100s of objects that can be controlled and manipulated.
+This section was intended for users who want to take a deep dive into VBA and explore not just Excel VBA but the other Office Applications.
+At this point, we currently have code for the following applications.

 * **[Excel VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/vba/excel-vba)** Explore the core concepts neeed to master Excel VBA.
-Also, take your knowledge further by exploring different object libraries.
+Along with this, take a deep dive into the different object heiarchies like Ranges, Pivot Tables, and Power Pivot.

 * **[Word VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/vba/word-vba)** Explore how to manipulate and modify Word documents using VBA.

-* **[PowerPoint VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/vba/powerpoint-vba)** Take control of your PowerPoint presentations by writing VBA code to help expidite the process of creating presentations.
+Word documents are great for documenting a wide arrange of information, make VBA your friend and see how to format these documents uing VBA.

+* **[PowerPoint VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/vba/powerpoint-vba)** PowerPoint is the go to presentation creator for any company, but help save time by exploring how to control links, shapes and other PowerPoint objects at your disposal.